DominikDziedzic/DominikDziedzic/README.md

 I'm mostly involved in projects related to experimental philosophy.
 Here are open-source projects I'm working on:

 - [**Intuition Generation Project**](https://github.com/DominikDziedzic/IntuitionGenerationProject): Repository for storing supplementary materials to accompany "Sources of Philosophical Intuitions: Towards a Model of Intuition Generation" project
+- [**Pilot Study on Partitioning**](https://github.com/DominikDziedzic/PilotStudyPartitioning): Repository for storing materials and data from the pilot study on partitioning to accompany "Sources of Philosophical Intuitions: Towards a Model of Intuition Generation" project
+- [**Pilot Study on Sampling**](https://github.com/DominikDziedzic/PilotStudySampling): Repository for storing materials and data from the pilot study on sampling to accompany "Sources of Philosophical Intuitions: Towards a Model of Intuition Generation" project
 - [**2dDemonstratives**](https://github.com/DominikDziedzic/2dDemonstratives): Repository for storing supplementary materials to accompany "Truth Conditions, Use Conditions and Demonstratives: An Experimental Study" (2021)